asyncapi/asyncapi-react/README.md

   > **NOTE:** The `Partial<T>` type means that every field in the `T` type is optional.

+### Features

+For a list and description of features offered by the AsyncAPI React component, see [this](./docs/features) directory.

 ### Styles

 To use default styles based on [SAP Fundamentals](https://sap.github.io/fundamental/), import them as follows: